arkprotocol/ics721-tools/README.md

 Below is a list of CLI commands you may need for testing:

 - Create and recover keys (wallets)
-- Upload and instantiate collection (CW721, nft module) and ICS721 contracts
+- Upload and instantiate CW721 and ICS721 contracts
 - Create an IBC channel
-- Mint an NFT
+- Mint an NFT either on CW721 contract or NFT module
 - IBC (interchain) transfer
 - Relay channels